-- Regular exercising and avoid too much weight gain
+- Regular exercising and avoiding too much weight gain

 - Limit alcohol use

-Pancreatic cancer can be detected with CT scan or MRI.
+Detection of pancreatic cancer is performed by a pancreatic cancer specialist using a CT scan or MRI.
 Ultrasound is not optimal to detect pancreatic cancer.
-Patient with suspected pancreatic cancer need to undergo at least a CT scan or MRI.
+Patients with suspected pancreatic cancer need to undergo at least a CT scan or MRI.
 In some cases, an endoscopic ultrasound examination may be necessary.

 Ca 19-9, a blood test, can be markedly raised in some pancreatic cancer but not all.
-It helps in diagnosis when it is markedly raised.
+It helps in diagnosis when it is elevated significantly.

-Treatment for pancreatic cancer depends on the subtype of the cancer and based on its stage – how far it has spread in the body.
-Pancreas cancer in the early stage can be treated and is also possible of being curable with surgery.
+Pancreatic cancer in the early stage can be treated and is also curable with surgery.
 Further treatment after the surgery is often recommended and it involves chemotherapy or radiotherapy.
-Palliative treatment is focused on reducing the pain.

 For patients diagnosed with advanced pancreatic cancer, surgery may not often be possible thus treatment with chemotherapy and/or radiotherapy are opted to shrink the cancer, reduce symptoms, and extend lifespan.
-The cost of pancreatic cancer treatment is typically covered by Medisave and most health insurance providers.
+Palliative treatment primarily focuses on reducing the pain in the patient’s remaining days.